Alec Baldwin shooting: Script never called for gun to be fired | DW | 18.11.2021

 Gutierrez-Reed's attorney, Jason Bowles, said earlier this month that he believes "somebody who would do that would want to sabotage the set, want to prove a point, want to say they're disgruntled, they're unhappy."

-Yet, Santa Fe county district attorney Mary Carmack-Altwies, who is the prosecutor investigating the shooting, has rejected the conspiracy theories though she has revealed that more than one live round were indeed found on set.
+Yet, Santa Fe county district attorney Mary Carmack-Altwies, who is the prosecutor investigating the shooting, has rejected the conspiracy theories though she has revealed that more than one live round was found on set.

 Baldwin and the other parties have yet to issue comments related to the lawsuits.
 The actor has not yet reacted to the speculations of sabotage either, having only said that he welcomed further debate about gun safety protocols on film sets following what he called "a one in a trillion event."

-Meanwhile, fellow actor George Clooney said in a recent podcast that he doubts neither Baldwin nor anyone else on the set of "Rust" intended for the "terrible accident" to happen.
+Meanwhile, fellow actor George Clooney said in a recent podcast that he doubts Baldwin or anyone else on the set of "Rust" intended for the "terrible accident" to happen.

 Speaking on Marc Maron's "WTF" podcast on November 16, the Oscar winner described Hutchins' death as "infuriating," more so because strict gun safety protocols have been imposed on film and TV sets since the deaths of his friends, actors Jon-Erik Hexum and Brandon Lee in 1984 and 1993, respectively.